 - a. any of our group companies or affiliates – to help group companies or affiliates to perform their necessary functions;

-- b. our employees, agents and/or professional advisors – to help employees, agents and/or profession advisers to perform their necessary functions;
+- b. our employees, agents and/or professional advisors – to help employees, agents and/or professional advisers to perform their necessary functions;

 Keeping Data secure